-Before we are much further removed from the holiday season, a salute is due to all those volunteers and contributors who made the holiday meals program so successful this past Thanksgiving and Christmas.
+Before we are much further removed from the holiday season, a salute is due to all those volunteers and contributors who made the and Christmas.

 Organized by Warren Unit #11 of the American Legion Auxiliary, with support from American Legion Post 104 of Warren, the program provided 219 meals on Thanksgiving Day to the elderly, homebound and needy in Warren, Barrington, Bristol and Riverside and a few as far away as Pawtucket and Central Falls.